ValleyRide Service Changes and the Opening of

 A: There is one entrance to the station. it is located off Main Street.The physical address of MSS is 777 W. Main St.

-Q: Will there be a customer service office?
+Q: Is there be a customer service office at Main Street Station?

 A: Yes.
 The customer service office will be open from 6 a.m. to 6 p.m. weekdays and 8 a.m. to 5 p.m. on Saturday.
 The office can provide ValleyRide bus information and sell passes.

-Q: What additional services will be located in Main Street Station?
+Q: What additional services are located in Main Street Station?